Kesava037/KESAVA-10-BIT-ADC/README.md

 * here if we find errors by click run erc file and debug by seeing the errors.
 * now we have to generate netlist file for kicad in .cir file.
 * ![kicad netlist](https://user-images.githubusercontent.com/66682399/84472823-935abc80-aca5-11ea-82cf-8ddb18f8ca67.PNG)

-* after that we have to convert kicad to ngspice by clicking on it .
+* after that we have to convert kicad to ngspice by clicking on it.
+*
 * we find different analysis,device modeling,subcircuits,ngspice model.
-* after all these parameters we given then convert it. for ngspice netlist in the form of .cir.out.
+* after all these parameters will be given to convert it. for ngspice netlist in the form of .cir.out.
-* for simulation we have select the simulator, then simulator runs we get waveforms.
-* in that we find two plotings 1.normal 2.python ploting observe the waveforms in any of the plotings.
+* for simulation we have select the simulator, then the simulator runs.after the simulation we get the waveforms. in that we find two plotings 1.normal 2.python ploting to observe the waveforms in all of the given subplots of the given input/output plot..

 # contact information
  * NARALASETTY KESAVA KUMAR B.TECH ELECTRONICS AND COMMUNICATION ENGINEERING GAYATRI VIDYA PARISHAD COLLEGE 0F ENGINEERING kesavakumarnaralasetty@gmail.com